 - Alamo Colleges District Board Calls Bond Election(SAN ANTONIO, Texas) – Jan.
 28, 2025 – The Alamo Colleges District Board of Trustees has called for a $987 million bond to acquire, improve, construct, equip, and renovate facilities and sites throughout the District.
 'This bond will appear on the May 3, 2025, election ballot and is intended to address the region's growing educational and workforce demands.
 Following the planning and recommendations of the Citizen’s Bond Advisory Committee, the board called for the bond election during its meeting on Jan.
 28, 2025.
 Details of the bond include the following preliminary allocations: $535 million for new programs and facilities expansion. $247 million for infrastructure improvements. $205 million for multi-sector investments in areas such as engineering, healthcare, IT and cybersecurity, emerging technologies, applied technology and construction trades, automotive technology, and transportation.
 Bexar County's population projections show an expected rise of over 29%, reaching nearly 2.5 million residents by 2040.
 Surrounding counties are also anticipated to experience significant growth during this period.
 If voters approve the bond at the May 3, 2025, election, the Alamo Colleges District anticipates issuing the voter-approved bonds in multiple installments over several years, projected to result in no tax rate increase for Alamo Colleges District taxpayers.
 Election Day is May 3, 2025.
 Early voting will run from Tuesday, April 22, 2025, through Tuesday, April 29, 2025.
-View CIP Bond Page
+To learn more about the bond proposal or to request a bond information presentation visit alamo.edu/cip View CIP Bond Page

 - Now Accepting Applications for Student TrusteeThe Alamo Colleges District invites students to apply to serve as the 2025-2026 Student Trustee.
 The Student Trustee serves as an advisor to the Board and is a liaison between the students and the Board of Trustees and Chancellor, while gaining leadership experience and ensuring that students participate in district governance.
 The Student Trustee’s main goal is to represent student interests.Role Description The student trustee is expected to support the Alamo Colleges District mission to empower our diverse communities for success and should commit to full participation at board meetings held approximately twice a month.
 The Student Trustee also has the opportunity to attend pre-approved conferences, advocacy trips, and other activities and events.
 Travel allowance/reimbursement is received at the same rate established for other Trustees.
 The time commitment can be substantial, but many student trustee activities are dependent on the student’s schedule.
 Stipend The Student Trustee receives a $1,875 stipend at the beginning of each Fall and Spring semester of his/her year of service, for a total of $3,750 stipend in recognition of the time spent as a trustee.
 The Alternate Student Trustee will receive a $937.50 stipend per fall and spring semester for a total of $1,875.Eligible students are encouraged to apply to their home college.
 Each of the five colleges will then submit a nominee to the Board of Trustees.
 The application deadline is 11:59 p.m. on Friday, February 28, 2025.
 Applicants must meet eligibility requirements.
 Complete the Application on AlamoEXPERIENCE Use your ACES Login information to access the application.Eligibility Requirements Have satisfactorily completed a minimum of 12 college level course hours at any of the five colleges in the Alamo Colleges District; Be currently enrolled in one of the Alamo Colleges and maintain enrollment in at least six credit hours during the election period and throughout the Student Trustee’s term of office (Summer enrollment is optional); Be in good academic and civic standing with the Alamo Colleges District; Be enrolled at any of the Alamo Colleges and able to serve a term that will begin on May 1st and end on April 30th of the following year; Have a GPA of at least 2.5; and Not hold an earned post-secondary degree Also Encouraged: Proof of community service hours; and Participated in a Student Club or Organization Applying students are to submit: A brief personal essay addressing their interest and credential for this position; A Family Educational Rights and Privacy Act (FERPA) form; and A presentation one week before the Board Meeting.
 Each college will nominate a student for the position of Student Trustee who will appear before the Board of Trustees and provide a brief presentation addressing why they believe they would be the best candidate for the position.
 Presentations are to be submitted one week before the Board Meeting along with a photo.
 The Board Liaison will contact the Colleges’ Student Trustee nominees and inform them of the Board of Trustees meeting date and Board interview process.
 In the interview, be ready to discuss: Your academic standing; Your community serve hours; The demographic make-up of all the Alamo Colleges (social, economic, and historical backgrounds) and how they make each student population unique; and Your personal vision for the future of the Alamo Colleges District.
 Application Timeline Jan.
 21 – Open for applications Feb.
 28 – Student Trustee Application Deadline by 11:59 p.m.
 Mar.
 3-21 – SGA application review and interviews Mar.
 24, 2025 – Student Trustee Candidates submitted to the Board (one candidate per college) Apr.
 22, 2025 – Board of Trustees application review/interview process.
 Student Trustee selected by the Board at a Special Meeting May 1, 2025 – Student Trustee begins term and serves one year (May 1, 2025 – April 30, 2026)